awslabs/unicornflix/README.md

         <summary>Click here for Cloud9 instructions</summary>

 1. Create the ~/.aws/config file on your cloud9 instance
-1. Copy the contents in the ~/.aws/credentials into the ~/.aws/config file; then you will have the default profile when you run amplify init.
+1. Copy the contents in the ~/.aws/credentials into the ~/.aws/config file; then when you run amplify init, you will see the option to select the profiles in the ~/.aws/config file.

 You can copy the below example if you want to use a different set of access keys.
 ```